 Dr Nicola Chisnall died after a two-year battle with cancer.
-Her funeral was held in Auckland, New Zealand on September 24, 2013.
-Nicky and her family wanted her funeral service to highight the different parts of her life.
-This tribute about her outstanding contribution to Montessori education was made by Ana Pickering, former executive officer of Montessori Aotearoa New Zealand.
+Her funeral was held in Auckland, New Zealand, on September 24, 2013.
+Nicky and her family wanted her funeral service to highlight the different parts of her life.
+This tribute to her outstanding contribution to Montessori education was made by Ana Pickering, former executive officer of Montessori Aotearoa New Zealand.

 Tena koutou katoa,

 I am greatly honoured to have been asked by Nicky, Dave, Jenny and Alistair to describe the contribution that Nicky has made to Montessori early childhood education.
 This tribute is made on behalf of the Montessori community in New Zealand, many of whom are here today.